essteer/xuan-zang/README.md

   <a href="https://vercel.com"><img src="https://img.shields.io/badge/Vercel-000000.svg?style=flat&labelColor=555&logo=Vercel&logoColor=white"></a>
 </p>

-I built [`XUANZANG`](https://www.xuan-zang.com) as an ongoing project to introduce Chinese-language writers and podcasts, and share information on where to find physical books, Chinese-supported podcast platforms, and related resources.
+I built Sinophonia as an ongoing project to introduce Chinese-language writing, recordings and other media, as well as to share information on where to find physical books, Chinese-supported podcast platforms, and related resources.

 This is and was my first effort at developing a public-facing website, and makes use of standard HTML and CSS tools.
 A less common component is the use of Embedded JavaScript, a templating tool that enables JavaScript to be written directly into HTML.
 More recently I've experimented with rendering content from Markdown pages as well.